Apachean/typist-typingproficiency/README.md

 Typist
 ===
 A tool to help develop one's _typing proficiency_, and to monitor thine progress.
-This tool focuses mainly on _code typing proficiency_.
+The tool focuses principally on _code typing proficiency_.

 Features